The submission period for proposals has closed.

-As ASN’s exclusively open access journal, Current Developments in Nutrition (CDN) is seeking proposals to launch an exciting new series of Special Collections.
-These solicited collections will target timely topics of interest to the community of nutrition scholars.
+Each year, ASN’s exclusively open access journal, Current Developments in Nutrition (CDN) seeks out proposals to launch an exciting new series of Special Collections.
+These solicited collections target timely topics of interest to the community of nutrition scholars.

 This call for proposals is directed to the Research Interest Sections (RIS) within the ASN membership.
 Each RIS is encouraged to engage their membership as well as researchers outside of ASN to develop one or more proposals.
 Multiple RIS groups also may collaborate on joint proposals.

 CDN expects to help fund 5-6 proposals.
 Top-rated proposals will qualify for 100% waiver of open access publication fees.
 Other proposals may receive 25–50% discounts in article processing charges beyond standard member rates.

 Selection criteria will include timeliness of the topic, quality of the proposed papers, alignment with CDN scope, and credentials of the guest editor(s).
 In addition, the Special Collections will be publicized with banner ads, highlighted on the journal and society webpages, and promoted via social media.

 The general expectation is that each collection would contain 4–8 papers that could include a combination of review papers and original research papers.
 Additional ad hoc manuscripts may be submitted to the selected collections but will be subject to publication charges.
 Peer-review of manuscripts will be chaperoned by a Guest Editor nominated within the proposal.
 The guest editor will be trained on CDN’s manuscript processing website, and will be responsible for manuscript evaluation, reviewer selection, and overall publication recommendations to CDN editors.
 Guest editors will also be invited to write editorials to expound upon the importance of the research area addressed by the collection.